steventian1101/PayWeb_OsCommerce/README.md

 ## Installation
 [![How To Setup PayGate PayWeb for OsCommerce](https://www.appinlet.com/wp-content/uploads/2018/09/OsCommerce-Integration.jpg)](https://www.youtube.com/watch?v=mgyA9_TNBeI "How To Setup PayGate PayWeb for OsCommerce")

 Please navigate to the [releases page](https://github.com/PayGate/PayWeb_OsCommerce/releases), download the latest release (v2.3.6) and unzip.
-You will them be able to follow the integration guide PDF which is included in the zip.
+You will then be able to follow the integration guide PDF which is included in the zip.

 ## Collaboration